freinric/data534_project_ricky/notebook.md

 Discussed with Jonah and Madison plan moving forward.
 I'll keep trying to make a 'get' function working as well, and we will brainstorm possible functions.
 We will individually work on parts and then compare and review each other's work.

 ## Jan 26
 Working on understanding the format of the API.
+Worked on understanding the format of the returned JSON.
+Discussion with group members.
+Used Jonah's get function, build on top of it to make other parsing functions and visualization.

 ## Jan 27